Aerial view of Tanguar Haor with tourists swimming in emerald green water beside a traditional wooden boat in Sylhet.

 • Day 6 – Sunamganj (Drive) → Tanguar Haor Overnight House Boat Cruise

-• Day 7 – Sylhet (Drive) → Dhaka (Train) → Hotel/Residence Safe Drop Off
+• Day 7 – Sylhet (Drive) → Dhaka (Flight) → Hotel/Residence Safe Drop Off

 ➕ Optional Add-Ons